Solving the Inequality: x < 4 – A thorough look

 Understanding inequalities is crucial in mathematics, forming the foundation for advanced concepts in algebra, calculus, and beyond.
-This article will delve into the solution to the inequality x < 4, exploring its meaning, graphical representation, and implications.
+This article will dig into the solution to the inequality x < 4, exploring its meaning, graphical representation, and implications.
 We'll also examine related concepts and address frequently asked questions to provide a comprehensive understanding of this fundamental mathematical concept.

 Introduction: Understanding Inequalities